mjrio/mjr-frontend-upgrade-angularjs/README.md

 *   Angular is more complete and powerfull but has added complexity:

     *   It's an opinionated framework: the Angular way
-    *   High learning curve
+    *   Higher learning curve
     *   Typescript and typing
     *   RXJS and the world of observables
-    *   Complex/slow bundeling and AOT compilation
+    *   Complex/slower bundeling and AOT compilation
     *   Dependency Injection
     *   Less univeral javascript code
     *   Change detection and zones is hard.